-Section 17(1CB): Allowing Inland Revenue to request information held by non-resident members of large multinational groups
+Section 17(1CB): Allowing Inland Revenue to request information held by non-resident members of large multinational groups such as a customer.
+For multinational tax investigations the relevant information sought will typically be about companies rather than natural persons.

 New section 17(1CB) allows the Commissioner to apply section 17(1) to request information or documents that are in the knowledge, possession, or control of a member of a large multinational group, including members that are non-resident.